 We also rate Tizen as a rock-solid smart platform, thanks to generous streaming options, and some welcome new AI driven functionality.

-Picture quality can be considered high for a mid-range model.
+Picture quality can be considered strong for a mid-range model.
 The Q70T compensates for its lack of local dimming finesse with a crowd pleasing colour and contrast performance.
 While we would have liked to see Dolby Vision HDR support, the set’s HDR performance still strikes the right notes.